briankundinger/vabl-jasa/README.md

 ## Running Experiments

-Please see `code\` folder for R scripts to replicate experiements.
+Please see `code\` folder for R scripts to replicate experiments.
 The `scripts\` folder contains bash scripts for use with a computing cluster.

 ## Data